Jivan517/BigData/Project/README.md

 If the detailed document is not there, the credit will be 0 for Part 1.

 Part 2.
 Implement Pairs algorithm to compute relative frequencies.

-[2 points] Create Java classes (.java files)
+Create Java classes (.java files)
-[1 points] Show input, output and batch file to execute your program at command line in Hadoop.
+Show input, output and batch file to execute your program at command line in Hadoop.

 Part 3.
 Implement Stripes algorithm to compute relative frequencies.

-[2 points] Create Java classes (.java files)
+Create Java classes (.java files)
-[1 points] Show input, output and batch file to execute your program at command line in Hadoop.
+Show input, output and batch file to execute your program at command line in Hadoop.

 Part 4.
 Implement Pairs in Mapper and Stripes in Reducer to compute relative frequencies.

-[2 points] Create Java classes (.java files)
+Create Java classes (.java files)
-[1 points] Show input, output and batch file to execute your program at command line in Hadoop.
+Show input, output and batch file to execute your program at command line in Hadoop.